-For every float there are group of people who co-ordinate with the float, wearing matching costumes, singing and intricately dancing either in front of the float, or behind along to the music that each float is playing.
+For every float there are groups of people who coordinate with the float, wearing matching costumes, singing and intricately dancing either in front of the float, or behind along to the music that each float is playing.

 Political Satire at Aalst Carnival